How do I use OpenSSL and the CloudHSM Command Line Tool to securely transfer my keys to CloudHSM?

 • YOUR_CRYPTO_USER_PASSWORD with your password

-• YOUR_WRAPPING_KEY_LABEL with the key label assigned to your RSA public key for wrapping
+• YOUR_WRAPPING_KEY_LABEL with the key label that you assigned to wrap your RSA public key

-• YOUR_UNWRAPPING_KEY_LABEL with the key label assigned to your RSA private key for unwrapping
+• YOUR_UNWRAPPING_KEY_LABEL with the key label that you assigned to unwrap your RSA private key

-• YOUR_IMPORTED_KEY_LABEL with the key label assigned to the imported payload key
+• YOUR_IMPORTED_KEY_LABEL with the key label that you assigned to the imported payload key

-Note: The key generate-file command and key unwrap command require that wrapping keys are uniquely identifiable because key labels are a filter condition.
-Make sure that YOUR_WRAPPING_KEY_LABEL and YOUR_UNWRAPPING_KEY_LABEL are unique key labels.
-Or, use a different filter condition to uniquely identify keys.
+Your wrapping and unwrapping key labels must be unique because key labels are a filter condition for the key generate-file and key unwrap commands.
+Or, you can use a different filter condition to uniquely identify keys.
 For more information about key filters, see Filter keys using CloudHSM CLI.

 Set crypto-user credentials for CloudHSM CLI